 I know this because there is a principle that's just as true in real life as it is on the screen or on paper:

 Healthy discussions or arguments elicit tension, resistance, fear, deceit, bias, and every other human emotion and foible.
-And, because a healthy discussion or argument can contain every condition of human experience, there is rarely a need in fiction for an unhealthy discussion or argument.
+And, because a healthy discussion or argument can contain every condition of human experience, fiction rarely needs an unhealthy discussion or argument.

-One of the biggest universal rules of fiction is to never let the viewers/readers in on the magic.
+One of fiction's most significant universal rules is never to let the viewers/readers in on the magic.
 Contrived arguments stick out as artificial and let the viewers catch on that the story is rigged.

 I'm so right it hurts.